Western College Program

-The Western College Program was created in 1974 when the Western College for Women merged with Miami University.
+The Western College Program was created in 1974 when the Western College for Women closed and Miami University acquired the campus.
 The program consisted of an interdisciplinary living/learning community with small class sizes and student-designed focuses.
 Majors included Interdisciplinary Studies, Environmental Science, and Environmental Studies.
 Academics were divided into three core areas: Creativity and Culture, Social Systems, and Natural Systems.

 Western, also known as the School of Interdisciplinary Studies, was cited as a primary reason for Miami University making the list of "Public Ivies" in Richard Moll's book, The Public Ivies: A Guide to America's Best Public Undergraduate Colleges and Universities.
 In the mid-1960s, when it was the Western College for Women, the campus served as the staging ground for Freedom Summer, a voter registration drive in Mississippi.

 The Western campus

 Located directly east of the main campus of Miami University, Western College is characterized by winding pathways through forest and stone bridges over creeks.
 Peabody Hall, currently a coed dormitory, is said to be haunted by its namesake Helen Peabody.
 Other buildings on Western Campus include McKee Hall, Mary Lyon Hall, Kumler Chapel, Western Lodge, Ernst Theater, Western Tower, Ice House, Summer House, Sawyer Hall (former gymnasium, heating plant, pool and dining hall), Boyd Hall, Hoyt Hall, the Art Museum, and non-WCP buildings, Clawson Hall, Alexander Dining Hall, Presser Hall, Langstroth Cottage, Havighurst Hall, and Thomson Hall.